 FROM journey;

-In the above code, first, we are retrieving the number of seconds from the Extract function, then dividing the result ( or a number of seconds ) by 60 to get the minutes, because 1 minute equals 60 seconds.
+In the above code, first, we retrieve the number of seconds from the Extract function, then divide the result (or the number of seconds) by 60 to get the minutes, because 1 minute equals 60 seconds.

-The output of the above code is given below.
+The output of the code above is provided below.

 FROM journey;

-You may also like to read the following PostgreSQL tutorials.
+You may also find the following PostgreSQL tutorials helpful.

-- How to find primary column name in Postgresql
+- How to find the primary column name in PostgreSQL

 - Postgresql date_trunc function + Examples